skyzh/canvas_grab/README.md

 Grab all files on Canvas LMS to local directory.

 *Less is More.* In canvas_grab v2, we focus on stability and ease of use.
-Now you don't have to tweaking dozens of configurations.
+Now you don't have to tweak dozens of configurations.
 We have a very simple setup wizard to help you get started!

 For legacy version, refer to [legacy](https://github.com/skyzh/canvas_grab/tree/legacy) branch.